UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

     html_render.py:27: AttributeError
     ====================== 6 failed, 2 passed in 0.12 seconds ======================

-Whoaa! six failures!
+Whoaa!
+Six failures!
 We really broke something!
-But that is a *good* thing -- it's the whole point of unit tests -- when you are making a change to address one issue, you know right away that you broke previously working code.
+But that is a *good* thing.
+It's the whole point of unit tests.
+When you are making a change to address one issue, you know right away that you broke previously working code.

 So let's see if we can fix these tests, while still allowing us to add the feature we intended to add.